PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### CDD (Customer Due Diligence)

-A process by which an identity is verified and approved to participate on Polymesh.
-CDD claims are required for every Asset and Identoty related network actions.
-See [CDD](/identity/verification/).
+A legacy identity claim type and onboarding concept used in Polymesh version prior to v8.
+From v8 DID registration is the functional onboarding requirement for identity and asset related network actions.
+See [Identity Onboarding](/identity/onboarding/).

 ### KYC (Know Your Customer)

 KYC is a regulatory process to verify the identity and suitability of participants.
-On Polymesh, CDD providers perform identity verification as part of the CDD process, but this alone will not satisfy all regulatory KYC requirements for asset issuers.
+On Polymesh, having a DID does not by itself satisfy all regulatory KYC requirements for asset issuers.
 Asset issuers should assess and implement their own KYC procedures based on the type of asset and relevant jurisdiction.
 KYC claims can then be added to identities and used in conjunction with compliance rules as appropriate.
 On-chain, KYC is typically enforced via KYC claims, which can be referenced in compliance rules.

 ### Claim / Attestation

-A statement made by one identity about another, such as a CDD claim.
+A statement made by one identity about another, such as a KYC or accreditation claim.
 Claims are used for compliance and can be attached to identities.
-See [Claims](/identity/verification/).
+See [Claims](/compliance#claims).

 ---